IBM/cloudant-kafka-connector/README.md

     transforms.ReplaceField.exclude=_id
     ```

-1. If you have records where there is no value e.g. tombstones (and don't want the Cloudant sink connector to generate an empty doc with a generated ID) then
+1. If you have events where there is no value e.g. tombstones (and don't want the Cloudant sink connector to generate an empty doc with a generated ID) then
-you'll need to use a `dropNullRecords` transform and predicate to filter out and remove these tombstone records:
+you'll need to use a `dropNullRecords` transform and predicate to filter out and remove these tombstone events:
     ```
     transforms=dropNullRecords
     transforms.dropNullRecords.type=org.apache.kafka.connect.transforms.Filter